raphaelketere/raphaelketere/README.md

 - 👋 Hi, I’m @raphaelketere
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Game development
-- 🌱 I’m currently learning, cloud computimg
+- 🌱 I’m currently learning, C# and C++
-- 💞️ I’m looking to collaborate on, and be AI expert
+- 💞️ I’m looking to collaborate on, and be Game Dev expert
 - 📫 How to reach me ...lemajnr10@gmail.com

 <!---